SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 To avoid these problems, always create a new project instead of pulling to an existing project.
 :::

-### Collaborate on interview building

-GitHub is built for collaboration, and tips for collaborating are included throughout this page, but here are some key highlights:

-* Use issues to identify the work to be done
-* Work on one issue (or group of issues related to the same code) at a time, and commit your work in progress to a branch
-* Keep your branches "small"—change just one section of code at a time
-* Use pull requests to merge completed branches back into **main**
-* Have a collaborator review your pull requests
-* Delete branches and playground projects after merging a pull request

-And here are some things to avoid:

-* Avoid working on the same code at the same time, which tends to create merge conflicts
-* Avoid using forks, because Docassemble does not handle pull requests from forks very well

 ### Use issues